fmbot-discord/docs/docs/privacy.md

 - Discord name or nickname of the user executing the command
 - Discord user id
 - Server name
+- Discord server id
-- Server id
+- Discord channel id
-- The text in the command
+- The text and options in the command

 If someone imports their Spotify history, we store the following data of their import files: